2013 Egyptian coup d'état: 1 July: Deadlines and options

 On 1 July, again more than 1 million demonstrators against Morsi gathered in Tahrir Square and outside the presidential palace, while other demonstrations were held in the cities of Alexandria, Port Said and Suez.
 Some police officers wearing their uniforms joined the anti-Morsi protests and chanted: "The police and the people are one."
 In clashes around the Muslim Brotherhood headquarters in Mokattam, eight people died.
 Their headquarters were ransacked and burned while protesters threw objects at windows and looted the building, making off with office equipment and documents.
 Tamarod gave President Mohamed Morsi until 2 July at 17:00 to resign or face a civil disobedience campaign.
 That was followed by the Egyptian Armed Forces issuing a 48-hour ultimatum that gave the country's political parties until 3 July to meet the demands of the Egyptian people.
 The Egyptian military also threatened to intervene if the dispute was not resolved by then.
 Four ministers also resigned on the same day: Tourism Minister Hisham Zazou (who previously offered to resign a few months earlier after Morsi appointed an Islamist member of al-Gama'a al-Islamiyya, the group allegedly responsible of the Luxor massacre, though the group has denied this charge, as governor of Luxor), Communication and IT Minister Atef Helmi, State Minister for Legal and Parliamentary Affairs Hatem Bagato, and State Minister for Environmental Affairs Khaled Abdel Aal, leaving the government with only members of the Freedom and Justice Party.

-On the same day, it was reported that Barack Obama called Morsi.
+On the same day, Barack Obama called Morsi.
 The call went along the United States' vision that the only option out of the stressed situation would be to call for an early general presidential election in which Morsi is not a candidate.
 Morsi replied, "the Egyptian people decide," before he closed the line.